On the arithmetic of Shalika models and the critical values of $L$-functions for ${\rm GL}(2n)$: Introduction

 This roughly says that the periods of $\Pi_f\otimes\chi_f$ differ from the periods of $\Pi_f$ by the $n$-th power of the Gau\ss~sum of $\chi$ up to an algebraic number in a canonical number field determined by the data at hand.
 In the context of periods arising from Whittaker models and bottom-degree cohomology, such a theorem was proved by the second author and Shahidi; see the main theorem of \cite{raghuram-shahidi-imrn}.
 The strength of Thm.\,\ref{thm:twisted} relies on the fact that in order to prove an algebraicity theorem for all the critical values of $L(s,\Pi\otimes\chi)$, it suffices to prove an algebraicity theorem for just {\it one} critical value of the {\it untwisted} $L$-function $L(s,\Pi)$.
 In the rest of the introduction we show how one can prove such an algebraicity theorem for $L(\tfrac12, \Pi)$, assuming that $s=\tfrac12$ is critical for $L(s,\Pi)$. \\

 For a Shalika function $\xi_{\varphi}=\S^\eta_\psi(\varphi)\in\S^\eta_\psi(\Pi)$, following Friedberg--Jacquet \cite{friedjac}, one may define the Shalika-zeta-integral

 which may be shown to extend to a meromorphic function in $s\in\C$, cf.\ Prop.\ \ref{prop:FJ}.
 This also makes sense locally, i.e., at a place $v$ of $F$.
-Under the standing assumption that $\Pi$ is cohomological and cuspidal automorphic and admits an $(\eta, \psi)$-Shalika model, we prove in Sect.\ \ref{sect:vector} that there is a very special vector $\xi^\circ_{\Pi_f}$ in the Shalika model $\S^{\eta_f}_{\psi_f}(\Pi_f)$ which satisfies \begin{enumerate} \item $\zeta_v(\frac12,\xi^\circ_{\Pi_v})=L(\frac12,\Pi_v)$ for all unramified finite places $v$, \item $\zeta_v(\frac12,\xi^\circ_{\Pi_v})=1$ for all ramified finite places $v$. \end{enumerate} Moreover, this vector $\xi^\circ_{\Pi_f}$ is rational, i.e., $\xi^\circ_{\Pi_f}$ lies inside the $\Q(\Pi,\eta)$-structure of the Shalika model.
-Let $H:=\GL_n\times\GL_n$ which is naturally a subgroup of $G=\GL_{2n}.$ Next, one uses the result of Friedberg--Jacquet that the period integral along $H(F)\backslash H(\A)$ of a cusp form $\varphi$ is nothing but the Shalika-zeta-integral of $\xi_\varphi.$ Hence, we get an integral representation of the central critical value $L(\tfrac12,\Pi)$ as a period integral of a cusp form, which in the Shalika model corresponds to a rational vector.
+Under the standing assumption that $\Pi$ is cohomological and cuspidal automorphic and admits an $(\eta, \psi)$-Shalika model, we prove in Sect.\ \ref{sect:vector} that there is a very special vector $\xi^\circ_{\Pi_f}$ in the Shalika model $\S^{\eta_f}_{\psi_f}(\Pi_f)$ which satisfies \begin{enumerate} \item $\zeta_v(\frac12,\xi^\circ_{\Pi_v})=L(\frac12,\Pi_v)$ for all unramified finite places $v$, \item $\zeta_v(\frac12,\xi^\circ_{\Pi_v})=1$ for all ramified finite places $v$. \end{enumerate} Moreover, this vector transforms compatibly under the action of Aut$(\C)$, i.e., ${}^\sigma\xi^\circ_{\Pi_v}=\xi^\circ_{{}^\sigma\Pi_v}$.
+Let $H:=\GL_n\times\GL_n$ which is naturally a subgroup of $G=\GL_{2n}.$ Next, one uses the result of Friedberg--Jacquet that the period integral along $H(F)\backslash H(\A)$ of a cusp form $\varphi$ is nothing but the Shalika-zeta-integral of $\xi_\varphi.$ Hence, we get an integral representation of the central critical (partial) $L$-value $L^S(\tfrac12,\Pi)$ as a period integral of a cusp form, which in the Shalika model corresponds to our special vector $\xi^\circ_{\Pi_f}$.
 Our main algebraicity result follows by interpreting this period integral in cohomology.
 Towards such a cohomological interpretation, consider the real orbifolds

 where $\iota:H\hookrightarrow G$ denotes the natural embedding of $H$ into $G$ and $K_f$ is an open compact subgroup of $G(\A_f)$. {\it It is a crucial observation that $\dim_\R \tilde{S}^H_{K_f} = q_0$}.
 This numerical coincidence is a very important ingredient in making the whole story work.
 Another important ingredient, which follows from a classical branching law (cf.\ Prop.\ \ref{prop:knapp}), is the observation that $s=\tfrac12$ is critical for $L(s,\Pi)$ if and only if the essentially trivial representation of $H_\infty$ appears (and then necessarily with multiplicity one) in the representation $E_\mu^{\sf v}$.
 Finally, we use a version of Poincar\'e-duality $\int_{\tilde{S}^H_{K_f}}$ (cf.\ Sect.\ \ref{sect:Poinc}) to obtain our main diagram of maps, see Sect.\ \ref{sect:diagram} for details and notation unexplained here: